Aller au contenu principal

 Is this kit for beginners?

 Yes.
-Each phrase comes in French with a translation, audio, and a simple pronunciation guide.
+Each phrase comes with the French, a translation, audio and a simple pronunciation guide.
 You can start even from scratch.

 When should I start?

 Ideally one to three weeks before your trip.
-But even the night before, you can prep the chapters that matter most for your first days.
+Even the night before, though, you can prep the chapters that matter most for your first few days.

 How do the role-plays work?

-In each scene, I play the person you're talking to and guide you through the exchange.
+In each scene, Jean, my AI assistant, plays the person you're talking to and guides you through the exchange.
 Replay the scene as many times as you want, until it feels easy.

 How is it different from Duolingo or Babbel?